statsbiblioteket/broadcast-transcoder-application/broadcast-transcoder-commandline/src/main/scripts/Readme.md

 # Broadcast Transcoder

-Broadcast transcoder is (surprise) a system, that transcoded radio-tv programs from DOMS, based on the raw recordings stored in the Bitmagasin, into files suitable to presentation in Mediestream.
+Broadcast transcoder is a system, that transcodes radio-tv programs from DOMS, based on the raw recordings stored in the Bitmagasin, into files suitable to presentation in Mediestream.